1874 Alabama gubernatorial election

 The 1874 Alabama gubernatorial election took place on November 3, 1874, in order to elect the governor of Alabama.
 Incumbent Republican David P. Lewis unsuccessfully ran for reelection, losing to Democratic former U.S. Representative George S. Houston.
-This election would start a 112-year win streak for Democrats in the gubernatorial level.
+This election would end an era of serious competition between the local Democratic and Republican parties, and start a 112-year win streak for Democrats in the gubernatorial level.